offbynull/portmapper/README.md

 This project adheres to [Semantic Versioning](http://semver.org/).

 ### [Unreleased][unreleased]

+### [2.0.5] - 2016-11-18
+- FIXED: NetworkRunnable crash when getting IP addresses for inactive interface

 ### [2.0.4] - 2016-07-26
 - FIXED: Race condition where some stdout output wouldn't be received from a process because it was sent just before termination